welldsagl/figs-drools-knowledge/README.md

 ## Rules

-The Drool Knowledge service can be queried in two ways:
+The Drools Knowledge can be queried in two ways:
 -  Providing a configuration map
 -  Providing a cable request